Tax Preparation Checklist

 Student Loan Interest

-If you are paying back student loans from past years, be sure to take advantage the interest you paid!
+If you are paying back student loans from past years, be sure to take advantage of the interest you paid!
 The maximum amount allowed is $2,500, but any paid interest can get you closer to lowering or eliminating your tax bill.
-Any documentation on the loan should also be brought along with its corresponding paperwork, so this deduction can be properly recorded.
+Any documentation on the loan should also be brought along with its corresponding paperwork so that this deduction can be properly recorded.

 Retirement Contributions